jjfeng/jjfeng.github.io/index.md

 <img align="right" src="headshot.png" margin="20px" height="280px" onmouseover="this.src='pocky.jpeg';" onmouseout="this.src='headshot.png';">

-I am an Assistant Professor In-Residence in the Department of Epidemiology and Biostatistics at the University of California, San Francisco.
+I am an Assistant Professor in the Department of Epidemiology and Biostatistics at the University of California, San Francisco.
 My research interests include the interpretability and reliability of machine learning methods for biomedical applications, particularly those involving black-box models.

 I completed my Ph.D. in Biostatistics under [Noah Simon](https://faculty.washington.edu/nrsimon/) and [Erick Matsen](https://matsen.fhcrc.org/) at the University of Washington.